codeconsortium/CCDNUserProfileBundle/README.md

 > Do NOT use the CLI doctrine/symfony console utility to force an update, data will be lost if you do!
 > Manually run the sql update in the upgrading docs.
 Always backup your database before updating.

-To upgrade to version 1.1.2 please read the [upgrading to version 1.1.2 guide](http://github.com/codeconsortium/CCDNUserProfileBundle/blob/v1.1.2/Resources/doc/upgrading_to_1_1_2.md).

 ## License.